 1

 • Open a terminal session to the NSP deployer VM.

 2

 Log in as the root or NSP admin user.

-3
+2

 J From the NSP deployer VM software directory, enter the following to show the MDM server

-roles, the number of NEs managed using MDM, and which MDM server is hosting which NE:
+From the NSP deployer VM software directory, enter the following to show the MDM server roles, the number of NEs managed using MDM, and which MDM server is hosting which NE: